internetarchive/warcprox/README.rst

 Install
 ~~~~~~~

-Warcprox runs on python 2.7 or 3.4+.
+Warcprox runs on python 3.4+.

 To install latest release run: